Anjuschenka/Subtitle-Adder/README.md

-# EnglishImageDescriber
+# VideoDescriber
-An website based Image Description too, to teach students how an Image, Graph or ... is described in general. https://nethiri.github.io/EnglishImageDescriber/
+An website based Video Description tool, to support students to add subtitles to a video. https://nethiri.github.io/EnglishImageDescriber/

 alternative, currently in testing and development: